-- Document the applicant's ownership of the asset. - Evidence of the transfer of ownership of the asset through a bill of sale or statement from the purchaser. - Receipt of sales proceeds through deposit slips, bank statements, or a copy of the purchasing party's canceled check, money order, or electronic funds transfer.
+- Document the applicant's ownership of the asset - Evidence of the transfer of ownership of the asset through a bill of sale or statement from the purchaser - Receipt of sales proceeds through deposit slips, bank statements, or a copy of the purchasing party's canceled check, money order, or electronic funds transfer

-Retirement: 401(k), IRA, etc.
+Retirement: 401k, IRA, etc.

-- Recent account statement (monthly, quarterly, etc.) to evidence the account balance, vested balance available for withdrawal, and early withdrawal penalty, if applicable. - Funds borrowed against these accounts may be used for funds to close but are not considered in reserves.
-The borrowed funds should not be reflected in the balance of any asset entered on the "Assets and Liabilities" application page.
+• Recent account statement (monthly, quarterly, etc.) to evidence the account balance, vested balance available for withdraw, and early withdraw penalty if applicable